novice1011/signal-and-slot-Qt/README.md

 Experiment about signal and slot between different classes

 This project is created to learn how to modify object (change the 'text' of a pushbutton).

-There are 2 classes, MainWindow and Form
+ThereThere are 2 classes, MainWindow and Form

 MainWindow class contain a pushButton, and a widget.
 The widget is promoted to a new class.
 Form class.